 In addition to those four categories, there’s also a new category titled “Contract Violations.”
 This one is a bit annoying.
 If you arrive at a restaurant really late or deliver the food really late, you risk getting a contract violation.
 The idea is that when you accept an order, you have agreed to arrive at the restaurant by a certain time and to deliver the food by a certain time.

 My only contract violation so far was when I arrived at a restaurant 13 minutes after the stated pick-up time.
 My guess is that if you’re 10 minutes late or more, you might get a contract violation.
 I’m not sure how late you can deliver an order, but I’m guessing it’s probably similar criteria.

 I’m not sure exactly, but if you get too many contract violations, you risk deactivation.
 These contract violations slide off your record after 100 eligible deliveries, so if you do get 1 or 2 violations, they’ll eventually slide off your ratings.
 I’ll update this when I see what happens with my lone contract violation.

 If you want to make the most money you can with DoorDash, you’ll need to use the right strategies.
-Here are some ideas yo can use to make the most money Dashing.
+With the right strategies, you can make a decent amount each week with DoorDash.
+Here are some ideas you can use to make the most money dashing.